jadecobra/python_tdd_exercises/source/basic_objects/none.rst

   ../exceptions/AssertionError/AssertionError_w_none
   ../functions/functions_w_none

-:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the assertion_error project?<test AssertionError with assertIsNotNone and assertIsNone>`
+:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the assertion_error project?<test AssertionError with None>`

 ----